dbankier/generator-alloy/README.md

 [?]
 Enter the application name: Test App
 [?]
 Enter the application id: yy.test
 [?]
 Would you like to include Jade for views?
 Yes
 [?]
-Would you like to include ltss for styles?
-Yes
+Which style engine would you like?
+(Use arrow keys) ❯ stss ltss tss
 [?]
 Would you like to include coffeescript for controllers? (y/N)
 ```